Japanese tea ceremony: History

 The first documented evidence of tea in Japan dates to the 9th century.
-It is found in an entry in the Nihon Kōki having to do with the Buddhist monk Eichū (永忠), who had brought some tea back to Japan on his return from China.
+It is found in an entry in the Nihon Kōki having to do with the Buddhist monk Eichū (永忠), who had brought some tea back to Japan on his return from Tang China.
 The entry states that Eichū personally prepared and served sencha (tea beverage made by steeping tea leaves in hot water) to Emperor Saga, who was on an excursion in Karasaki (in present Shiga Prefecture) in 815.
 By imperial order in 816, tea plantations began to be cultivated in the Kinki region of Japan.
 However, the interest in tea in Japan faded after this.